 You have just dug out the footprint of your rain garden.
 Within this footprint, you will dig a slightly deeper depression with gradually sloping sides.
 This added depth will allow the rain garden to capture water but remain relatively dry between rain storms.
 The sides of the garden should gently slope downward toward the interior of the garden at about a 3:1 ratio.
 If the ultimate desired depth for the garden is six inches, the side slopes should be at least three times the depth or about 18 inches long (Figure 6).
 Because different plants may be more or less tolerant of very wet conditions, you can place plants that like drier soil higher up on the slopes and plants that like more water in the deeper part of the garden.

 Building the Berm

 The soil that is removed from the rain garden location can be used as a berm around the garden.
 Mound the soil that was removed from the center of the garden around the outside edge of the garden area on the downhill side.
-This will create a shallow mound, or berm, on the downhill side of the garden.
+This will create a shallow mound or berm on the downhill side of the garden if you are creating a garden on a slope.
 Extend the berm out and allow it to gradually taper around the sides of the garden.
-In a flatter yard, you may need to create a berm around the entire garden to contain water inside.
+In a flatter yard, you may need to create a berm around the entire garden to help contain water inside.
 The berm must be compacted so that it will support the weight of water in the garden.
 This will also help prevent the berm from eroding if water in the garden overflows.
-Grass seed should be planted, or leftover turf grass from the original excavation should be planted on the berm as soon as possible to limit erosion from the slopes.
+Use a hand tamp to compact the soil for the berm.
+Grass seed should be planted, or leftover turf grass from the original excavation should be planted on the berm as soon as possible to limit the amount of erosion from the slopes.
 The berm can also be covered with mulch to help hold it in place.